 Here is how to cook Uha soup in Nigeria.

-Uha soup is very nice and popularly eaten by the Igbos, It derived its name from the name of the leaf used (uha).
+Oha soup is very nice and popularly eaten by the Igbos, It derived its name from the name of the leaf used (oha).

-Uha soup follows the same procedure as bitter leaf the different is just the leaf (uha and olugbu). as a matter of fact you can make a pot of soup and divide it at the later end, add uha to one and bitter leaf to the other and it will be just fine.
+As a matter of fact, you can make a pot of soup and divide it at the later end, add oha to one and bitter leaf to the other and it will be just fine.

 Ingredients for Uha soup includes